megaluck/documentation/docs/introduction/08-Car-registry-tutorial.rst

     }
     }

-Request class shall have appropriate setters and getters for all class members, also class members' names define structure for related JSON structure according  jackson library so next JSON structure is expected to be set:
+Request class should have appropriate setters and getters for all class members, also class members' names define structure for related JSON structure according to the jackson library so JSON structure is expected:

   ::